c-f-h/pyiga/docs/source/guide/vforms.rst

 Working with coefficient functions
 ----------------------------------

-Often you will need to provide additional functions as input to your assembler, for instance to represent a space-dependent diffusion coefficient.
+Often you will need to provide additional functions as input to your assembler, for instance to represent a diffusion coefficient which varies over the computational domain.
 A scalar input field is declared using the :meth:`VForm.input` method as follows::

     >>> vf = vform.VForm(2)